Skip to main content

 // Generate the SDL code block for the return type

-const returnTypeCode = Printer.printCode(returnType, {
+const returnTypeCode = Printer.printCode(returnType, options);

 if (returnTypeCode) {